ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 We also have an [automated workflow](https://github.com/ubclaunchpad/ubclaunchpad.com/actions?workflow=Compress+images) that runs on PRs that edit images and automatically adds a commit to compress them if possible while minimizing quality loss - see [GitHub Actions](#github-actions).

+⚠️ Note that some of these assets are leveraged in other projects - [this query](https://sourcegraph.com/search?q=repo:ubclaunchpad/*+%22https://raw.githubusercontent.com/ubclaunchpad/ubclaunchpad.com%22&patternType=regexp) shows all repositories that current depend on assets in this repository.
+Be careful not to remove these without updating their respective dependents!

 ### Analytics

 We use [Google Analytics](https://analytics.google.com/analytics/web) to log events.
 In general, track interesting actions as [events](https://support.google.com/analytics/answer/1033068), and use the following scheme: